-Suspect captured in Auburn Murder may be connected to murder of Dadeville couple
+Suspect captured in Auburn murder may be connected to murder of Dadeville couple

 “On April 18, 2020, the Auburn Police Division obtained felony warrants for the offenses of Theft of Property 1st Degree and Capital Murder for the arrest of Derrick Hightower, 32-years-old from Columbus, Georgia.
 Also, a felony warrant for the offense of Theft of Property 1st Degree was obtained for the arrest of Kentrice Symonee Hill, 21-years-old from Birmingham, Alabama,” said Assistant Police Chief Clarence Stewart.

 Hightower was taken into custody by the Birmingham Police Department for separate but related charges.
-Hill was taken into custody in Birmingham, AL and will be transported to the Lee County Detention Facility.
+Hill was taken into custody in Birmingham and will be transported to the Lee County Detention Facility.

 Birmingham Police, Sgt.
-Rodarius Mauldin confirmed in a Facebook video; police were notified of a vehicle stolen out of Auburn wanted in connection to the Friday morning homicide.
+Rodarius Mauldin confirmed in a Facebook video that police were notified of a vehicle stolen out of Auburn wanted in connection to the Friday morning homicide.

 In that case, Auburn Police confirmed 54-year-old Nancy Nash of Phenix City was found dead at Creative Habitats Landscaping in Auburn after police were called to a truck fire in front of the business on Friday morning.